trangtinkers/gh-thread/README.md

 is inconvenient when you are in an editor.

-This is the first of a few small tools trying to carry ideas from Roam Research into everyday software work: cheap capture, dense linking, and the assumption that you will need to re-enter your own thinking later.
+This is the first of a few small tools trying to carry ideas from Roam Research into everyday software work: quick capture, dense linking, and the assumption that you will need to re-enter your own thinking later.

 > Creators need an immediate connection to what they're creating.